m4tice/rank/README.md

 # Extract
 The phase mainly deals with string manipulation.
 The goal is to transform the raw data into structured data (in form of rows and columns).
-The sub functions of this phase:
+The sub-functions of this phase:
 * ```extract_match_info()```: used to split teams' names and scores and put into a list.
 * ```extract_team_info()```:  used to support ```extract_match_info()```.  \